 Virgin Rubber Tiles

 Virgin Rubber Tiles are made from natural rubber.
-They are denser and are resistant to colors that helps so that the tiles do not fade and lasts longer.
+They are denser and are resistant to colors which helps that the tiles do not fade and last longer.

 Interlocking rubber tiles are easy to install as they have precision-cut sides that lock together and do not require any adhesive.
 They can be installed over existing surfaces and easily removed.
 These tiles may not stand up to heavy rolling loads.